alan-platform/alan-platform.github.io/pages/tutorials/model tutorial.md

 numerical-types
 	'euro'
 ```
-This model needs to be stored in the file ***application.alan*** and located in the file tree at ***[app name]/interfaces/model/***
+This model needs to be stored in the file ***application.alan*** and located in the file tree at *[app name]/interfaces/model/*

 By the way, when you retype the different lines of code from this tutorial, make sure the individual spaces are correct!
 For the model to be understood these spaces are important.

 ## 3. Build the app
 How to get this app up and running?
 The model needs to be processed to produce executable code for a server.
 This is done by a ***compiler*** that is part of the Alan development environment integrated in VS Code (we use VS Code as our Integrated Development Environment).
 Before the compiler can translate our model we have to let the compiler know which elements and versions of the Alan platform it needs to properly translate the model.
 This is done by simply clicking the button `Alan Fetch` in the bottom line of the VS Code window.
-VS Code will download the correct files needed.
+VS Code will download the correct files needed for compilation.
 This is necessary only once.

 Now we can ***build*** (compile) the model by clicking the button `Alan Build` (next to `Alan Fetch`).
 If everything is correct the compiler should show no errors and the model is built into an executable app, ready for you to be used.